Kahlua Kicker Cake Layers:

 1 1/2 cup white chocolate chips (175 grams)

-1 squirt red, yellow, and blue gel food coloring (I used Americolor gel color)
+1 squirt each red, yellow, blue, and brown gel food coloring (I used Americolor gel color - this set has all the above colors plus several more)

 Okay!
 Now that all the pieces are ready, it’s time to decorate your cake!
 My cake was pretty well set after about 20 minutes in the freezer, which was what I wanted to make sure that the drips would set and the coffee cup would stay put.
-ALSO – make sure your ganache and mirror glaze are in the 90-95 degree range – they should be liquid and at or just slightly above room temperature.
+ALSO –make sure your ganache is in the 90-95 degree range – they should be liquid and just slightly above room temperature.
 Too cold and they won’t make the drips, too warm and they might melt your frosting!